 To propose a project for start date in October 2025

-• We will soon be opening the Call for Expression of Interests for this year, for studentships starting in October 2025
+• We have now opened the Call for Expression of Interests (EoI) for this year, for PhD studentships starting in October 2025.

 REACH seeks students to apply for Collaborative Doctoral projects

-The REACH CDP Consortium is actively recruiting students to three CDP projects starting in October 2024.
-More details here:
+The REACH CDP Consortium will be actively recruiting students to four CDP projects starting in October 2025.
+Watch this space from late February 2025 onwards for more details.

 REACH Members